-The independent directors meet in executive session without management present in connection with each regularly scheduled non-telephonic Board meeting as well as when the need arises.
-During 2019, the independent directors had meetings after four Board meetings.
+Prior to 2020, the independent directors met in executive session without management present in connection with each regularly scheduled non-telephonic Board meeting as well as when the need arose.
+During 2020, the independent directors also had executive sessions after regularly scheduled Board meetings that were held telephonically and by video conference.
+During 2020, the independent directors had meetings after five Board meetings.
 The Lead Independent Director presided over all of these meetings.

-The Board's Lead Independent Director is appointed by the independent members of the Board and the responsibilities of the Lead Independent Director are discussed in the section of this Proxy Statement titled "Corporate Governance of the Company-Board Leadership Structure."
+The Board's Lead Independent Director is appointed by the independent members of the Board and the responsibilities of the Lead Independent Director are discussed in the section of this Proxy Statement titled "Corporate Governance of the Company-Board Leadership Structure" on page 8.